mrowdy/slemgrim.github.io/_posts/2016-03-17-kickstart-into-server-push.md

 ![HTTP/2 asset waterfall][http2-asset-waterfall]

 In reality it does a lot more but for the scope of the article this should do.
-We now save a lot of overhead especially when we have many assets.
+We now save a lot of overhead, especially when we have many assets.
 With this feature we eliminate common hacks like script/style concatenation, spriting and domain sharding at protocol level.
 Pretty rad.